 Remove the access panel and clear away the insulation so that you can have a better view of the heater’s control and other heating elements.

-The most common problems with electrical heater is that the heat they produce is too small, not enough, or no heat.
-Often this can be caused by a faulty heating element that just needs to be replaced.
+The most common problem with electrical heaters is that the heat they produce is too small, not enough, or no heat.
+Often, this can be caused by a faulty heating element that just needs to be replaced.
 Sometimes, this is not always the case.
 For example, it could be that the settings on the heater are wrong, or that you failed to take good care of it.
 It could also be due to high water pressure in the tank.

 Before you go tinkering things yourself, here is one thing you should do first.